nanduanil/gowrisankara_website/README.md

 ====================

 Website development using bootstrap.
-Website is for a ayurvedic resort
+Website is for an ayurvedic resort

 Grunt is used to build the repository.